Alcibiades

 During the course of the Peloponnesian War, Alcibiades changed his political allegiance several times.
 In his native Athens in the early 410s BC, he advocated an aggressive foreign policy and was a prominent proponent of the Sicilian Expedition.
 After his political enemies brought charges of sacrilege against him, he fled to Sparta, where he served as a strategic adviser, proposing or supervising several major campaigns against Athens.
 However, Alcibiades made powerful enemies in Sparta too, and defected to Persia.
 There he served as an adviser to the satrap Tissaphernes until Athenian political allies brought about his recall.
 He served as an Athenian general (strategos) for several years, but enemies eventually succeeded in exiling him a second time.
+He took refuge in Persian territory and was eventually assassinated, reportedly at the instigation of Sparta.

 Scholars have argued that had the Sicilian expedition been under Alcibiades's command instead of that of Nicias, the expedition might not have met its eventual disastrous fate.
 In the years when he served Sparta, Alcibiades played a significant role in Athens's undoing; the capture of Decelea and the revolts of several critical Athenian subjects occurred either at his suggestion or under his supervision.
 Once restored to his native city, however, he played a crucial role in a string of Athenian victories that eventually brought Sparta to seek a peace with Athens.
 He favored unconventional tactics, frequently winning cities over by treachery or negotiation rather than by siege.

-Alcibiades's military and political talents frequently proved valuable to whichever state currently held his allegiance, but his propensity for making powerful enemies ensured that he never remained in one place for long; and, by the end of the war that he had helped to rekindle in the early 410s, his days of political relevance were a bygone memory.
+Alcibiades's military and political talents frequently proved valuable to whichever state currently held his allegiance, but his propensity for making powerful enemies ensured that he never remained in one place for long; by the end of the war that he had helped to rekindle in the early 410s, his days of political relevance were a bygone memory.
+He is remembered in art and literature as a student of Socrates.